burritocatai/fabric_prompts/analyze_monthly_journal/SYSTEM.md

 tags: nifi, java, python
 ---

-- Output a summary of the tasks completed that month.
-These tasks are marked as a completed checkbox in markdown for example - [x] task.
-Do not duplicate the tasks, such as timesheet.
-Call this section ## Tasks Completed.
-Output each task as a completed markdown checkbox with a - [x] in front.
 - Summarize the reflections that you found.
 Use no more than two paragraphs even if it has been a busy month.
 Call this section: # Summary of This Month
 - Provide a one sentence sentiment analysis of how the writer seemed throughout the month.
 Call this section: ## This Month's Sentiment
 - Notate any Books read in a list.
 Do not repeat books.
 Call this section: # This Month's Reading List